-Develop and disseminate a regional landscape character description that describes and categorises the region's landscapes to assist with identifying outstanding natural features and landscapes, and significant amenity landscapes.
+Develop and disseminate a Jandscape character description for each territorial authority within the region that describes and categorises the Jandscapes within the district or city to assist with identifying outstanding natural features and landscapes, and special amenity landscapes.

-Note: The description will not identify outstanding natural features and landscapes, and significant amenity landscapes.
-It will provide an agreed methodology to consistently define and describe the region's landscapes and natural features.
+Note: The landscape character descriptions will not identify outstanding natural features and landscapes, and special amenity landscapes.
+Instead, they will define and describe the region's landscapes.
+They will also provide a good base upon which to embark on a landscape assessment leading to the identification of outstanding natural features and landscapes and special amenity landscapes.

-Implementation: Wellington Regional Council\ and city and district councils
+Implementation: Wellington Regional Council and city and district councils